loyolaAI/MovieRec-F24/GUIDE_FOR_BEGINNERS.md

 ## Thats all!

 I think I've covered everything you need to know about working with the code.
-Once again please email me at njohnson14@luc.edu or DM me through the *LAIC* Slack.
+Some other things you guys will need to learn is installing packages that we will be using, but we can go over that once it becomes an issue.
+Once again please email me at njohnson14@luc.edu or DM me through the *LAIC* Slack if you have any questions and **GOOD LUCK**.